 Between the heat, the snakes, the cockroaches, the Gila Monsters and the other creatures that lurk in the desert, it's no wonder we spend so much time on the road!

-This morning as we were driving through Connecticut, I saw the following on a billboard*:
+This morning as we were driving on Interstate 95 through Connecticut, I saw the following on a billboard:

-Is the church doing so poorly that they are advertising for priests on a billboard??
-Or are they hoping to catch the eye of some desperate soul, fed up with his current job and the sagging economy that while tooling along I-95 in Connecticut, he looks up, sees the billboard, and says to himself, "That's it!!
+Is the church doing so poorly that they need to advertise for priests on a billboard??
+Or are they hoping to catch the eye of some desperate soul, fed up with his current job and the sagging economy, that while tooling along I-95 in Connecticut, he looks up, sees the billboard, and says to himself, "That's it!!
 I'll become a priest!"

 Can you see that interview?